Ben Affleck and his daughters’ reaction to meeting Taylor Swift

 Ben told the funny anecdote during his visit to The Kelly Clarkson Show, where he went with Daniel ranieri Y Tye sheridan to promote the film The Tender Bar.
 It was there that the talk he had with his castmates and his interviewer led them to how children sometimes go speechless in front of other celebrities.

-“They were quiet,” Ben said of the day his daughters stood in front of Taylor Swift, mimicking the gesture he saw on the girls.
+“They were quiet,” Ben said of the day his daughters stood in front of Taylor Swift, mimicking the gesture he saw in the girls.

 “I was like, ‘What are you talking about?
 We came here.
 It’s Taylor Swift.
 Say something, ‘”he added with a laugh.
 But not even with Dad’s insistence the girls paid attention.
 For Ben, the situation made him look like “a liar”, because he could not verify with the singer of All too Well that the girls of 16 and 12 years were among his biggest fans.